JohnLCaron/rlauxe/README.md

 Each round does its own consistent sampling without regard to the previous round's results.
 Previously audited MVRS are always used again in subsequent rounds, for contests that continue to the next round.
 The auditors only have to find and hand audit the _new mvrs_ that havent been audited before.

-## Estmation extra mvrs and number of rounds
+## Estimating extra mvrs and number of rounds

 Using the above algorithm for estimating samples sizes, here are the extra samples and average number of rounds for the three audit types: